mjpritchard/test-decap-help/content/docs/getting-started/present-ssh-key.md

 ### Unprotected private key file

 Sometimes the SSH agent or application will refuse to load the private key from the file if the file's permissions are set too loosely: some SSH clients insist that you and only you (no other users or services on the same machine) can access the file.

-To overcome this you have 2 options:
+To overcome this you have 3 options:

+- **(Solves most Windows cases)** Move the key files (`id_edcsa_jasmin` and `id_edcsa_jasmin.pub`: keep them together) to the `.ssh` directory which is inside your home directory.
+This is the "standard" location, helps to manage all your keys in one place.
+Windows also applies different permissions rules to files in this location, so this usually solves the problem

-- (quick/easy fix?) **send the contents of the file to the `ssh-add` command another way**
+- **(Next simplest)** Another option is to send just the **contents of the file** to the `ssh-add` command:

   In your terminal where you give the ssh-add command, try this instead:

   {{<command>}}
-  cat ~/.ssh/id_rsa_jasmin | ssh-add -
+  cat ~/.ssh/id_ecdsa_jasmin | ssh-add -
   {{</command>}}
-  (replace `id_rsa_jasmin` with the path to and/or name of your private key file)
+  (replace `id_ecdsa_jasmin` with the path to and/or name of your private key file)

   The `cat` command simply "streams" the contents of the file to standard output (`stdout`), while the trailing hyphen tells the `ssh-add` command to accept this streamed input (`stdin`) instead of from a file.

+  (Windows: while the `cat` command **is** available in PowerShell and MobaXterm terminal environments, it is not in the Windows `cmd` environment).

   You should be asked for your passphrase in the normal way and can check that the key has loaded correctly with: